• Individual Investor

 Cash it out

 If you cash out your 401(k), you would typically be required to pay taxes on the withdrawal at your ordinary income tax rate.
 If you’re under age 59½, you would normally be assessed a 10% penalty fee for early withdrawal unless an exception applies.
-In addition, your soon-to-be-former employer is required to withhold 20% of your distribution toward the federal income tax you may owe.
+In addition, your former employer retirement plan is required to withhold 20% of your distribution toward the federal income tax you may owe.

-The early withdrawal penalty may not apply for those who terminated service with their employer at age 55 or over.
+The early withdrawal penalty may not apply for those who terminated service with their employer and qualify under the rule of 55.
 (See: IRS 401(k) early withdrawal rules)

 Roll it over to your new company’s plan

-If you roll over your 401(k) money to a Roth IRA—which is different than a traditional IRA— you would have to pay federal taxes on any pre-tax dollars that are rolled over at your ordinary income tax rate.
+If you convert your 401(k) money to a Roth IRA—which is different than a traditional IRA—you would have to pay federal taxes on any pre-tax dollars that are rolled over at your ordinary income tax rate.
 But the 10% penalty for early withdrawal would not apply.
-Once the money is in your Roth IRA, your investments would grow tax-deferred.
+Once the money is in your Roth IRA, your investments would grow tax-free.

 A note on employer stock.
-Under the net unrealized appreciation rules, employees may be able to roll over their employer stock to a brokerage account and pay tax at more favorable long-term capital gains tax rates when the shares are sold.
+Under the net unrealized appreciation rules, employees may be able to roll over their employer stock to a brokerage account and pay tax at more favorable long-term capital gains tax rates on the unrealized portion when the shares are sold.
+Ordinary income taxes apply on the cost basis portion.
+However, if the stock is sold within one year, any additional gains are taxed at ordinary income, rather than the favorable long-term capital gains tax rates.
 If employer stock is transferred in-kind to an IRA, any appreciation would be taxed at the higher ordinary income tax rates upon distribution rather than the lower capital gains rates.
 When deciding what to do with your employer stock, also consider the risk of maintaining too heavy of a concentration in a single security within your retirement accounts.

 This is an overview of some of the complexities involved when deciding how to handle your 401(k) at a former employer.
 The information provided is not intended as a source for tax, legal or accounting advice.
 Please consult with a legal and/or tax professional for specific information regarding your individual situation.